 Finally, we note that some foundation models are naturally conducive to more use cases and therefore likely to spawn more applications than others.
 For example, there are likely going to be many more applications built on language foundation models than on ChemBERTa, a foundation model for chemistry and cheminformatics.
-Conversely, applications are sometimes based on multiple foundation models: for instance, Perplexity currently uses OpenAI's GPT-4 and Anthropic's Claude 3.
+Conversely, applications are sometimes based on multiple foundation models: for instance, Perplexity utilizes multiple foundation models, including those provided by OpenAI and Anthropic.
 And applications are sometimes built on specialized foundation models, which are themselves built on more general foundation models.
 For example, AstroLLaMA is a specialized foundation model for astronomy, built on LLama-2.
 So in this case, AstroLLaMA acts as a sort of middleware between a general purpose language model and astronomy-specific applications.
 This also means the line between applications and foundation models is sometimes blurry.